freckle/guides/haskell-best-practices.md

 ## Strictness

-Add `LANGUAGE StrictData` to modules that contain plain records that will undergo de/serialization (JSON, CSV, Database, etc).
+Add `LANGUAGE StrictData` to modules that contain only plain records that will undergo de/serialization (JSON, CSV, Database, etc).

 ## Appendix